Vegetarian Split Pea Soup Recipe (Smooth or Chunky)

 - Use a food processor to pulse the vegetables to a small dice.
 Leave some larger chunks if you like.
 I do.

-- In the stove top method, you can skip sautéing the vegetables and just dump all the ingredients into the pot to cook.
-The sauté does help develop flavor though.
+- In the stove top method, you can skip sautéing the vegetables and just add everything to the pot at once.
+The sauté does add more depth of flavor, though.

-- Make an instant pot split pea soup in less than 1 hour.
+- Make an instant pot split pea soup in under 1 hour.
 See instructions in the recipe notes.

 - Use minced garlic from a jar or in frozen cube form instead of fresh garlic.